India to replace pellet guns with chilli shells for crowd control in Occupied Kashmir

 PAVA, also called Nonivamide, is present in chillis and is commonly used to make pepper spray.

-The pellet guns are meant to minimise fatalities in protests although the law gives the armed forces a relatively free hand to use lethal force, especially against suspected militants.
+The pellet guns are meant to minimise fatalities in protests although the law gives the armed forces a relatively free hand to use lethal force.

 But although they rarely result in deaths, the birdshot from the pellets can often blind victims if the fragments hit them in the eye.